 Estimation of Magnesium Sulfate by Complexometric Titration

-• In pharmaceutical analysis, the estimation of magnesium sulfate (MgSO₄) is done using complexometric titration with EDTA as the titrant.
+• Estimation of Magnesium Sulfate by Complexometric Titration In pharmaceutical analysis, the estimations of magnesium sulfate (MgSO₄) is done using complexometric titration with EDTA as the titrant.
+This method relies on the formation of a stable complex between EDTA and magnesium ions (Mg²⁺).

-Apparatus and reagents
+Apparatus and Reagents:

 1. Burette